Yale University: Alumni in politics

 During the 1988 presidential election, George H. W. Bush (Yale '48) derided Michael Dukakis for having "foreign-policy views born in Harvard Yard's boutique".
-When challenged on the distinction between Dukakis' Harvard connection and his own Yale background, he said that, unlike Harvard, Yale's reputation was "so diffuse, there isn't a symbol, I don't think, in the Yale situation, any symbolism in it" and said Yale did not share Harvard's reputation for "liberalism and elitism".
+When challenged on the distinction between Dukakis's Harvard connection and his Yale background, he said that, unlike Harvard, Yale's reputation was "so diffuse, there isn't a symbol, I don't think, in the Yale situation, any symbolism in it" and said Yale did not share Harvard's reputation for "liberalism and elitism".
 In 2004 Howard Dean stated, "In some ways, I consider myself separate from the other three (Yale) candidates of 2004.
 Yale changed so much between the class of '68 and the class of '71.
 My class was the first class to have women in it; it was the first class to have a significant effort to recruit African Americans.
 It was an extraordinary time, and in that span of time is the change of an entire generation".